Agnes ( A2) Azzolino

 Assignment Title: First GRADED HOMEWORK:

-1. What's your class color: blue green yellow
+1. What's your class color: blue green purple yellow

 2. What's the (ONLY ONE!) email address that you would like me to use to contact you?